TUfast-TUD/TUfast_TUD/.github/pull_request_template.md

 #### Further info
 - [ ] This change requires a documentation update
-- [ ] I updated the documentation accordingly
+- [ ] I updated the documentation accordingly, if required
+- [ ] I commented my code where its useful

 #### Testing
 We have 1500+ Users.
 Please test your changes thoroughly.
-- [ ] Tested on Firefox
+- [ ] Tested my changes on Firefox
-- [ ] Tested on Chromium-Based-Browsers
+- [ ] Tested my changes on Chromium-Based-Browsers
 - [ ] Successfully run `npm run test` locally

+#### Additional Information
+Add anything here, that might be important.